JuliaByl/ms1-niclas-metal-workers/README.md

 ### Changes, Bugs + solutions

+* Social media links in footer: I only found facebook and linkedin icons for the social media links on fontawesome,cwhich was the library I had planned to use.
+  I will add those two for now but might be changing to a different icon library so that I can link glassdoor and trustpilot too.
+If not, I will have to leave them out.

 ### Links, inspiration and creds (if too big to mention together with the code)

 * Help with general issues: https://stackoverflow.com/